"There are only 2 ways to create income... People at work, and Money at Work."

 That doesn't mean that you necessarily need that much coverage for death or disability to provide a reasonable income to your beneficiaries, or yourself.
 But it should help you realize what an accident, illness, or sudden death would take away from you, and your loved ones.

 And don't forget, income from both spouses should be considered.
 Most families today rely on two incomes.
 All income coming into the household should be insured, when possible.

 As you get older, and income tends to go up before you retire, the risk of health issues and even death also increases.
 You should review your "income insurance" on a regular basis, especially when "life events" occur, such as marriage, childbirth, change of job, change of income, business purchase, etc.

-Like all insurance, you can't wait until you have a need for it to get it, it must be bought when the need is not apparent to you.
+Like ALL insurance, you can't wait until you need "income insurance" to get it, it must be bought when the need is not apparent to you.
 You and your family, and maybe your business (if applicable), depend on YOU being able to do get out the door each day, and make a living.
 Right?
 Get needed coverage inforce BEFORE it is needed, or you may not qualify for it!

 Many people today own small businesses, maybe even operated from their homes.
 They are particularly vulnerable to loss of income because they probably don't have any "employer sponsored" benefits as a basic package of protection.
 They simply must make provisions for protection of their families and businesses themselves.
 No one else will do it for you.

 Retirement?
 Studies show that most retirees have 2 BIG concerns: